gpazevedo/coffeeShop/SOLUTION.md

 3) payments: Builds a Balance with the payers
 4) payments: Builds a Balance with the total paid by each payer
 5) coffeeApp: Builds a Balance with the total paid by each payer
+6) orders module: Builds a balance with the users that ordered
+7) orders module: Builds a balance with the orders with unique price